simplified-coding/python-lessons/README.md

 # Python Lessons for Simplified Coding

 This repository contains a collection of lessons for learning Python.
-I would recommend you to try out our website (simplifiedcoding.tech/Python/index.html) first and have a look at the lessons there.
-The lessons are also available in this repository, but they are not as well maintained as the ones on the website.
-Please note that the lessons are writen in Greek.
+It is recommended to follow these lessons directly [from our website](https://www.simplifiedcoding.org/lessons/view/python/).
+The courses are also available in this repository, but they do not offer the web editor feature.
+Note that the course is written in Greek.